Hanna-43-Zhao/Hana-Portfolio/final-project-part-two.md

 ### Who I Hope to Reach

 1. **Everyday Visitors and Families**
-   - *Representative*: A family from Ohio planning their summer trip to Yellowstone.
+   - Representative: A family from Ohio planning their summer trip to Yellowstone.
 They value affordable recreation and feel proud of experiencing America’s natural beauty.
-   - *Motivation*: Preserve access and quality of parks for their children and future generations.
+   - Motivation: Preserve access and quality of parks for their children and future generations.
-   - *Desired Action*: Support advocacy campaigns, donate, and share awareness in their networks.
+   - Desired Action: Support advocacy campaigns, donate, and share awareness.

 2. **Local Communities and Small Business Owners**
-   - *Representative*: A hotel owner in Estes Park, CO, whose livelihood depends on steady tourism from Rocky Mountain National Park.
+   - Representative: A hotel owner in Estes Park, CO, whose livelihood depends on steady tourism from Rocky Mountain National Park.
-   - *Motivation*: Protect the economic engine of their community and ensure visitor services remain strong.
+   - Motivation: Protect the economic engine of their community and ensure visitor services remain strong.
-   - *Desired Action*: Join advocacy coalitions, lobby elected officials, and partner with nonprofits or park foundations.
+   - Desired Action: Join advocacy coalitions, lobby elected officials, and partner with nonprofits or park foundations.

 3. **Policymakers and Decision Makers**
-   - *Representative*: A congressional staffer reviewing budget allocations for cultural and natural resources.
+   - Representative: A congressional staffer reviewing budget allocations for cultural and natural resources.
-   - *Motivation*: Respond to constituents’ pride in national parks while recognizing their local economic impact.
+   - Motivation: Respond to constituents’ pride in national parks while recognizing their local economic impact.
-   - *Desired Action*: Protect or increase national park funding in budgets and legislation.
+   - Desired Action: Protect or increase national park funding in budgets and legislation.

 ---